 West Nile virus is most commonly transmitted to humans and animals through the bite of a mosquito infected with the virus.
 Hot weather, abandoned swimming pools and standing water create ideal conditions for the development of mosquitoes and the subsequent spread of the virus.
 "It is very important that people take precautions to protect themselves and their families from mosquito bites," advises Dr. Vaishampayan.
+Officials remind the public to take all necessary precautions to avoid mosquito bites when outdoors and for the upcoming "National Night Out" events on August 2, 2016.

 WNV is influenced by many factors such as climate, the number and types of birds and mosquitoes in an area, and the level of immunity in birds to WNV.
-It is possible that the drought has contributed to WNV amplification by reducing sources of water for birds and mosquitoes.
+It is possible that the drought has contributed to the increase in WNV detection by reducing sources of water for birds and mosquitoes.
 As birds and mosquitoes seek water, they are coming into closer contact, increasing transmission of the virus.

 Most individuals who are infected with WNV will not experience any illness.
 About one in five people infected with WNV will develop West Nile Fever with symptoms of headache, fever and fatigue.
-However, some individuals -- less than 1 percent -- will develop serious neurologic illness such as encephalitis or meningitis.
+However, some individuals -- less than one percent -- will develop serious neurologic illness such as encephalitis or meningitis.